Placing Objects on the Globe

 We can turn a normal Unreal Engine Actor into a georeferenced object by attaching a CesiumGlobeAnchor Component to it:

-1Click the Actor in the World Outliner, then change the Actor’s Mobility property to Movable.
+1Click the Actor in the Outliner, then change the Actor’s Mobility property to Movable.
 The reason for this change is explained below.

-2Click Add Component in the Details panel.
+2Click Add in the Details panel.

 3Find or search for the CesiumGlobeAnchor component and click to add it to the Actor.

 Just by adding the CesiumGlobeAnchor component, we have converted this Actor into a georeferenced object.
 Now, if we change the CesiumGeoreference Actor’s origin, the object will stay exactly where it was on the globe.
 We can also specify Longitude/Latitude/Height or Earth-Centered, Earth-Fixed coordinates directly on the CesiumGlobeAnchor component to place the object with precise numerical coordinates.
+Lastly, we can give the Actor a precise orientation based on a Roll, Pitch, and Yaw relative to a local East-South-Up coordinate system at the object's location.

 There are two limitations worth noting, however.